Ukraine war casts shadow over Ramadan amid soaring prices - NewsBreak

 Last year toward the end of Ramadan, a deadly 11-day war between Gaza’s Hamas rulers and Israel took much joy out of the festivities, including the Eid al-Fitr holiday that follows the holy month.
 It was the fourth bruising war with Israel in just over a decade.

-Associated Press writers Fay Abuelgasim in Beirut, Jon Gambrell in Dubai, the United Arab Emirates, and Wafaa Shurafa in Gaza City, Gaza Strip, contributed reporting.
+Associated Press writers Fay Abuelgasim in Beirut, Jon Gambrell in Dubai, the United Arab Emirates, Lujain Jo in Doha, Qatar, and Wafaa Shurafa in Gaza City, Gaza Strip, contributed reporting.